hoangsvit/eplus.dev/cmf54x8pu000302jr45mlfupx.md

 You can use Gemini Code Assist in an integrated development environment (IDE) such as Cloud Shell to receive guidance on code or solve problems with your code.
 Before you can start using Gemini Code Assist, however, you need to enable it.

 1. In Cloud Shell, enable the **Gemini for Google Cloud** API with the following command:

 ```apache
 gcloud services enable cloudaicompanion.googleapis.com
 ```

 2. Click **Open Editor** on the Cloud Shell toolbar.

 **Note:** To open the Cloud Shell Editor, click **Open Editor** on the Cloud Shell toolbar.
 You can switch between Cloud Shell and the code Editor by clicking **Open Editor** or **Open Terminal**, as required.

-3. In the Cloud Shell Editor, navigate to **Cloud Code &gt; Help and Feedback &gt; Change Settings**.
+3. In the Cloud Shell Editor, navigate to **Cloud Code > Help and Feedback > Change Settings**.

 4. In the **Settings**, search for **Gemini Code Assist**.

 5. Locate and ensure that the checkbox is selected for **Geminicodeassist: Enable**, and close the **Settings**.

 6. Click **Cloud Code - No Project** in the status bar at the bottom of the screen.

 7. Authorize the plugin as instructed.
 If a project is not automatically selected, click **Select a Google Cloud Project**, and choose `qwiklabs-gcp-02-c2f8db953588`.

 8. Verify that your Google Cloud project (`qwiklabs-gcp-02-c2f8db953588`) displays in the Cloud Code status message in the status bar.

 ## Task 2.
 Create a backend managed instance group